-At Catalyst, I work as the in-house Motion Graphics Designer and Videographer and Photographer.
-On a day to day basis, I create visual content and promotional materials (videos and GIFs).
-During busy months, I help out the other designers work on other graphics.
+At Catalyst, I worked as the in-house Motion Graphics Designer and Videographer and Photographer.
+On a day to day basis, I created visual content and promotional materials (videos and GIFs).
+During busy months, I helped out the other designers work on other graphics.

-In addition to being on the Design Team, I work on improving their website and assist the Marketing Team.
-Currently, I manage the Instagram feed and sometimes the Facebook and Twitter feeds.
+In addition to being on the Design Team, I worked on improving their website and assisted the Marketing Team.
+I also managed the Instagram feed and sometimes the Facebook and Twitter feeds.

-Here is some of the work I've done at Catalyst so far!
+Here is some of the work I did at Catalyst!

 I recently completed two projects with Hong Kong-based store Aanya Shop (@aanyalife).
 The first was a video promo for an even they did with Shore Restaurant and Bar.
 The second was a photography project of their merchandise.